-Fresh tuna can be grilled with your favorite sauce or spice.
-Fresh and canned tuna are both nutritious options that provide a range of health benefits.
+Fresh and canned Tuna are nutritious options that provide a range of health benefits.
 Tuna fish or Thon supports heart health, helps with weight control, and helps lower blood pressure.
-While these benefits may sound wonderful when you are reading this post, always remember that you need to eat in moderation and to always talk your physician.
+While these benefits may sound fantastic when reading this post, always remember that you need to eat in moderation and always talk to your physician.

 - 4 slices or white tuna or one large fillet cut in half inch slices